MogomotsiFM/aws-3-tier-app-architecture/README.md

  ## Possible Improvements
  - Re-use the generate-sequence macro in the network resources template,
  - The number of EC2 instances in the Auto Scaling Group is a bit noisy, as seen in the target group metrics.
+The following are possible solutions for this:
-This could be solved by specifying a "cooldown" period for the auto-scaling policy.
-We could also use two simple scaling policies instead of the target tracking policy.
+   -  Specify a non-zero for **DefaultInstanceWarmup** in the auto-scaling group,
+   -  Use two simple scaling policies instead of the target tracking policy.
 This would allow us to specify when to scale in the fleet,
+   -  Use EC2 instances lifecycle hooks which are also part of the auto-scaling group resource,
 - Allocating a much smaller public subnet compared to the private one,
 - Make the creation of public subnets optional which is ideal for worker environments,
 - Create the EC2 instance profile and associate its role with the **AmazonSSMManagedInstanceCore** managed policy.
 This is required if we ever need to SSH